Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTS 450 1GB should in theory perform a bit faster than the Radeon HD 4770 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTS 450 1GB should in theory be a bit better than the Radeon HD 4770 in general. (explain)

-Texel RateThe GeForce GTS 450 1GB will be a little bit (about 4%) faster with regards to AF than the Radeon HD 4770. (explain)
+Texel RateThe GeForce GTS 450 1GB is a little bit (approximately 4%) more effective at texture filtering than the Radeon HD 4770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison